 - Discover more things to do in our Guide to West Coast National Park

 Neither of the days involves much uphill and the walking is fairly simple.
 We found the distances to be 13.7 and 8.1 km rather than the advertised 15.5 and 11.8 km.
 We spent a lot longer hiking the first day, about 6 hours, since this was when we took the most flower photos and we had a break for swimming.
-The second day seemed very short and can be completed in 2-3 hours.
+On the second day, we only took 2-3 hours to complete the walk as the route is quite short and easy.
 This leaves time to explore the rest of the park.

 Day 1 of Postberg Hike, 13.7 km